How Much I Feel: Covers and sampling

 "How Much I Feel" was covered by English duo Alibi; it reached No. 58 on the UK Singles Chart in early 1998.

 It was sampled in the song "All Your Fault" by Big Sean featuring Kanye West, the third track on the 2015 album Dark Sky Paradise.
+The song was also featured on Keith Urban's 2026 album, Flow State.